Advertised typical savings around 5% to 10% less than other companies

 Accredited Debt Relief reviews and complaints

-Accredited Debt Relief gets mostly positive customer reviews.
-But most are reviews from customers who have just signed up for debt relief services — not from people who have completed the program.
+Accredited Debt Relief gets overwhelmingly positive customer reviews on Trustpilot and the Better Business Bureau (BBB) website.
+But most positive reviews are from customers who have just signed up for its debt relief services and have not paid off their debt yet.

-This speaks well for the quality of customer service.
-But reviews skew more negative if you look for customers who have been in the program for a period of time.
-Some report they defaulted on their loan.
-Others state that the company wasn’t upfront about how and when it deducted fees.
+This speaks well for the quality of its customer service.
+But reviews skew more negative if you look for customers who have been in the program longer.
+Negative reviews often mention higher-than-expected costs and fees.

 How does Accredited Debt Relief work?